 Moon– A term used to describe a situation when a cryptocurrency price records a significant rise.

 Every industry has its vocabulary.
-The terminologies are unique to the specific industry, so the cryptocurrency terms are not a surprise.
-However, it is important to understand them as you enter the crypto sphere.
-Some of the words may have different meanings in the world outside cryptocurrency, so you must take them in the cryptocurrency sense.
+The terminologies are unique to the specific industry, so the cryptocurrency terms are not surprising.
+However, it is essential to understand them as you enter the crypto sphere.
+In addition, some words may have different meanings outside of cryptocurrency, so you must take them in the cryptocurrency sense.

-This article puts together the crypto industry’s common terms that people can use to familiarize themselves with and confidently go functional in the field.
+This article puts together the crypto industry’s standard terms that people can use to familiarize themselves with and confidently go functional in the field.